August 2019

 1. Single leg calf raise using a Smith Machine, performed slowly with heavy weight off the edge of a step:

-While single leg calf raises are great for covering the strength aspect of power, the load and lift mimics the action of taking off to spring, and is a great exercise for training the healing Achilles tendon to the speed aspect of power, without the impact of jumping and landing.
-Each rep should be performed at a relatively quick speed.
+While single leg calf raises are great for covering the strength aspect of power.
+Forward drives are a great exercise for training the healing Achilles tendon to the speed aspect of power.
+Each rep must be performed at a quick speed.

 While a full program for Achilles tendon pain will likely involve more exercises than just the above, it is important to re-adapt the Achilles tendon for both the strength and speed demands of sport.